Communication ChannelsZendesk

 Authorize in Zendesk

-• A "ProductBridge Feedback" webhook subscribed to all ticket events
+• A "ProductBridge Feedback" webhook subscribed to ticket events

 • A Zendesk trigger that fires on ticket Create and Change events